-All students completing this program are expected to achieve the General Education outcomes listed on page 48 as well as the following learning objectives:
+All students completing this program are expected to achieve the General Education outcomes described in the General Studies section of the catalog as well as the following learning objectives:

 - Describe the purpose, potential uses, and methods of data collection and analyses in a variety of industries. - Apply data mining methodologies. - Apply programming to the extract, transfer, and load (ETL) process. - Demonstrate competency with data science practices and methodologies using the Cross-Industry Standard Process for Data Mining (CRISP_DM). - Use common data analysis and management tools (e.g., SQL, DBMS applications, etc.) demonstrate proficiency designing, creating, querying and managing databases for analytic processing. - Validate patterns and relationships in large data sets using statistical tools. - Create and modify customizable tools for data analysis and visualization per the evaluation of characteristics of the data and the nature of the analysis. - Demonstrate ability to manage a project from the design stage to the final report. - Work collaboratively with team members in assembling, analyzing and reporting findings. - Produce clear, written reports of data findings.